About Vafa’s Founder

 She loved animals since she was a child when she remembers emotional suffering from seeing the injustice that animals endured.
 She was very sad when she saw the hunger, lack of shelter, and abuse that stray dogs and cats went through.
 She was aware of the suffering and pain of other animals in slaughterhouses, zoos, circuses, clothing industry, laboratories, transportation, and hunting.
 This is why, more than 40 years ago, she adopted a non-violence approach toward animals as her lifestyle and became a vegetarian in her early 20s.

 Before founding the CAL (Center for Animal Lovers) in 2003, she worked with Dr. Marjani to castrate and feed the dogs in her own neighborhood.

 After CAL was founded, she used land that was gifted to her by her husband in Hashtgerd, Karaj to found the first animal shelter in Iran.
 With her own funds, she launched Vafa’s shelter in 2004.

 Vafa is the first animal shelter in Iran and currently has two branches in Hashtgerd and Qazvin.

-Fatemeh’s three children live in Canada and US and this is why she moved to Canada in 2008.
+Fatemeh’s three children live in Canada and the US and this is and this is the reason she moved to Canada in 2008.
 Since then, she runs the shelter from abroad and by relying on the help of Vafa’s staff and volunteers in Iran.

-Motamedi has also translated the guidebook of World Animal Protection (WAP), which is currently under publication.
+Motamedi has also translated the guidebook of World Animal Protection (WAP).
+This book can be found on the following website: